 The Peace Garden State (so named for the International Peace Garden that spans the border between North Dakota and Manitoba, Canada) has a progressive income tax with just five rates that top out at a low 2.9%.

-If you need to file a North Dakota state tax return for 2018, here are some things to know about the state’s income taxes.
+If you need to file a North Dakota state tax return, here are some things to know about the state’s income taxes.

 The basics of North Dakota state tax